jwodder/dht-query/README.rst

     dht-query search-peers [<options>] <info-hash>

-Perform a simple multiquery search for peers downloading the torrent with the given info hash.
-An initial "get_peers" query is sent to a bootstrap node, and then we repeatedly query the closest known node that hasn't yet been queried until we get one or more peers from a node whose ID matches the info hash in some number of leading bits.
-The peers returned from the final response (or all peers found if ``-a`` is given) are then printed out in ``<host>:<port>`` format.
+Perform a multiquery search for peers downloading the torrent with the given info hash.
+An initial "get_peers" query is sent to a set of bootstrap nodes, and then we repeatedly take the ``k`` nodes with IDs closest to the info hash and send "get_peers" queries to any that haven't yet been queried.
+The process ends when there are no outstanding queries or closest nodes to query.

+All received peers are printed out in ``<host>:<port>`` format at the end of operation.

 Options
 ^^^^^^^

--a, --all-peers                 Print out all peers found in the process rather
-                                than just those returned in the last response.

 -B ADDRESS, --bootstrap-node ADDRESS
-                                Use the node at ``ADDRESS`` (given in ``<host>:<port>`` format) as the bootstrap
+                                Use the node at ``ADDRESS`` (given in ``<host>:<port>`` format) as a bootstrap node.
-                                node.
-The default bootstrap node is
-                                ``router.bittorrent.com:6881``.
+                                This option can be given multiple times.
+If no occurrences of this option are given on the command line, a built-in set of bootstrap nodes will be used.

+-k INT, --closest INT           How many closest nodes to the info hash to
+                                query [default: 8]

 -o FILE, --outfile FILE         Write the found peers to ``FILE`` instead of
                                 standard output

--s INT, --similarity INT        Don't stop until we've gotten peers from a node
-                                whose ID matches the target info hash in the first ``INT`` or more bits [default: 10]

--t TIMEOUT, --timeout TIMEOUT
+-t TIMEOUT, --timeout TIMEOUT   Specify the maximum number of seconds to wait
-                                Specify the maximum number of seconds to wait for a reply to a query [default: 15]
+                                for a reply to a query [default: 15]

 ``set-node-id``